-As well as the existing synopses, we are currently developing synopses of evidence on the conservation of reptiles, carnivores, primates, wetlands and biodiversity and ecosystem services in Mediterranean farmland (see the methods page).
+As well as the existing synopses, we are currently developing synopses of evidence on the conservation of carnivores, management of captive animals, primates, reptiles, wetlands and biodiversity and ecosystem services in Mediterranean farmland (see the methods page).

 The idea is to give conservationists easy access to the latest and most relevant knowledge to support their conservation policy or management decisions.
 Simply search for your species, habitat or issue of interest.
 Our site will present you with a list of possible actions you could take, along with a plain English summary of the available evidence for whether each one is effective (or not).
 It will also provide expert assessment of the effectiveness, based on the summarized evidence.

 We do not make recommendations.
 This is because it is difficult to give evidence-based conservation advice that is appropriate for every context.
 Instead, we provide evidence and an assessment of that evidence, which should be interpreted by conservationists who understand their own site and national or regional situation.

 Conservation Evidence is based at the University of Cambridge, UK, with collaborators and advisers in all continents of the world.
 The project was conceived by William J. Sutherland and is managed by Rebecca K Smith.
 For the rest of our team see FAQ Who are the Conservation Evidence team?